andrewstiefel/andrewstiefel.com/_posts/2021-12-20-blog-jekyll-netlify.md

 ---
 layout: post
 title: How I Built My Blog with Jekyll and Netlify
-description: Frustrated with Wordpress, I turned to Jekyll and Netlify to build a truly custom personal website and blog.
+description: Frustrated with WordPress, I turned to Jekyll and Netlify to build a truly custom personal website and blog.
-subtitle: I turned to Jekyll and Netlify to build a truly custom personal website and blog without the limitations of Wordpress and Squarespace.
+subtitle: I turned to Jekyll and Netlify to build a truly custom personal website and blog without the limitations of WordPress and Squarespace.
 date: 2021-12-20 12:00:00 -0700
 category: Essays
 stage: Budding
 tags: [Coding, Blogging, Jekyll, Netlify]
 ---

-I’ve been blogging and hosting my website since 2006, but I’ve always unhappy with the themes available for technologies like Blogger, WordPress, or Squarespace.
-I usually had a vision for what I wanted to create and would spend hours scoring marketplaces to find something that came close.
+I’ve been blogging and hosting my website since 2006, but I’ve always been unhappy with the themes available for technologies like Blogger, WordPress, or Squarespace.
+I usually had a vision for what I wanted to create and would spend hours scouring marketplaces to find something that came close.

 At first, I experimented with developing child themes for WordPress.
-If you’re not familiar with WordPress, I basically overwrote the CSS stylesheets and built some of my own page and post templates using PHP.
+If you’re not familiar with WordPress, I basically overwrote the CSS stylesheets and built my own page and post templates using PHP.
 I even got good enough that I had clients who would hire me to make changes to their WordPress themes and installations.

 Still, all of the tweaks and changes felt cobbled together.
 They _were_ cobbled together.
-I was building Frankenstein sites with dozens of overrides, plugins, and hacks that could break any moment.
+I was building Frankenstein sites with dozens of overrides, plugins, and hacks that could break at any moment.

 ## Searching for something better

-I wanted to escape the bloat of platforms like Wordpress, or the restricted design options available with a platform like Squarespace. **I wanted to go back to static HTML and CSS and I wanted to code it myself.**
+I wanted to escape the bloat of platforms like WordPress, or the restricted design options available with a platform like Squarespace. **I wanted to go back to static HTML and CSS and I wanted to code it myself.**

 After reading online, I came across [Jekyll][1].
 It’s an open-source [static site generator][2].
 That means it complies basic text files into static HTML so you don’t have to code every page by hand.